 “In the 1920s the school became independent and was renamed the Newcastle Upon Tyne Church High School, or ‘Church High’.
 There were extensions across the years [most notably the Infant & Junior School buildings opened in 1975 financed by the sale of The Grove playing fields on Reid Park Road] and in 2014 the school merged with the Central Newcastle High School to form Newcastle High School for Girls.”

-The Church High Junior School extension was built on land which had once served as the Northern Counties Orphanage gardens.
+The Church High Junior School was built on adjoining land which had once served as the Northern Counties Orphanage gardens.

 The southern section of the Northern Counties Orphanage (the Philipson Memorial Orphan Asylum for boys) had by that time become the Princess Mary Maternity Hospital, the place where I was later to enter the world.
 Thus began my connection with Tankerville Terrace, later reaffirmed, as fate would have it, by a happy and fulfilling 29 year teaching career at Newcastle Church High School.